mgerickson/Bootcamp-Azure-Asp.Net-Core-DevOps/2018/Step 2 - Entity Framework/README.md

 ```

-You need to add this references.
-Copy and paste then at the top of Startup.cs file.
+You also need to add these references.
+Copy and paste it at the top of Startup.cs file.

 ```cs